Welcome to our house cleaning facts page!

 Did you know you can clean a microwave without scrubbing?

 It’s easy!
 Fill a bowl with water and a sliced lemon, cook for 2 minutes, then wipe away the dirt and grime.
-We share more information about microwave cleaning in our portfolio of cleaning tips.
+We share more information about microwave cleaning in our list of cleaning tips.

 A squeegee is one of the best tools for removing pet hair from carpet.